Joe Knight (boxer): Early career

-On the first of July, 1932, Knight challenged Bob Godwin for the Southern Light Heavyweight Title at Daytona Beach, and received a ten-round draw decision.
+On the first of July, 1932, Knight challenged Bob Godwin for the Southern light-heavyweight title at Daytona Beach, and received a ten-round draw decision.
 Godwin had formerly taken the title from Knight.
-Knight, who had previously lost the title to Godwin, initially led, but slowed in the last two rounds before Knight's relentless attack.
+Knight initially led, but slowed in the last two rounds before Godwin's relentless attack.
 The crowd appeared satisfied with the draw decision in the savage bout.

 Knight faced George Courtney on September 19, 1932, winning at the end of the fifth from a technical knockout in Laurel, Maryland.

-He decisively defeated reigning World Light Heavyweight Champion George Nichols before three thousand in Charleston, South Carolina on October 17, 1932, in a non-title ten-round decision.
+He decisively defeated reigning National Boxing Association (NBA) light-heavyweight champion George Nichols in a non-title bout before 3,000 people in Charleston, South Carolina on October 17, 1932, by a ten-round decision.
 Knight charged into his opponent from the opening bell, and Nichols failed to take a round.

 Chick Raines fell to Knight in a ten-round points decision on November 23, 1932, in Savannah.

-Natie Brown lost in a fifth round technical knockout to Knight on November 29, 1932, in Jacksonville, Florida.
+Natie Brown lost in a fifth-round technical knockout to Knight on November 29, 1932, in Jacksonville, Florida.
 Brown was reported to have suffered a broken jaw and was unable to continue.

 Knight defeated Owen Phelps on December 6, 1932, in a ten-round bout for the Southern Light Heavyweight Title in Alexandria, Virginia.
 Knight was given every round, and knocked Phelps to the mat for a no count in the fourth.
 Phelps was required to clinch, hold, and back away to endure Knight's attack.

 Battling Bozo lost on February 13, 1933, in a ten-round points decision at Daytona Beach.
 Knight may have taken every round, but his opponent avoided a knockout with an effective defense.

-Awarded the NBA World Light Heavyweight Title, 1933
+Awarded the NBA Light-heavyweight Title

-In 1933, the National Boxing Association awarded Knight the World Light Heavyweight title.
+By late February 1933, George Nichols had been stripped of his title by the NBA due to a lack of title defenses.
+Following a sixth-round stoppage over Eddie McCarthy on the 20th of February, the NBA had awarded Knight the vacant light-heavyweight title by the 26th.